Recommended Age: 8-12 y.o.

-1. Divide the participants into two parts of (roughly) equal size.
+1. Divide the game participants into two parts of (roughly) equal size.

 2. Draw starting lines at both ends of the playground.

 3. Ask the teams to stand behind the different lines.

 4. Ask the players to pin up the sheets on the backs of each other.

 5. Draw a circle of approximately 2 m in diameter in the centre of the playground.

 How to Play.
-To start the game, one ‘ostrich’ from each team comes to the circle.
+To start the competotion, one ‘ostrich’ from each team should come to the circle.
 Next, you give them a command: 'Ready!...
 Steady!...
 Go!'.
 Upon hearing this, they step in the circle with their hands behind their backs.
 Their task is to read the word on the back of the opponent, without touching them or setting foot on the border or outside the circle.
 You should warn the players that for clues of the fellows, the team gets one point of deduction!
 The ‘ostrich’, who is the first to call out the word on the back of the opponent, gets one point for their team.
 The game continues as long as all the world have been read out.
-At the end of the activity, the number of points, accumulated by the teams during the competition, is counted up.
+At the end of the activity, the number of points, accumulated by the teams during the whole competition, is counted up.
 The team, which gets the most points in total, becomes the winner of the game.